Nav016/SC2002-HMS-OOP-PROJECT/dev/README.md

-Command to compile the entire project cd to src directory then run: javac main/Main.java models/_.java services/_.java after compilation, run: java main.Main
+Command to compile the entire project cd to src directory then run: javac main/_.java models/_.java services/_.java utils/_.java

-The program will run
+after compilation, to run the program: java Main.Main The program will run